hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 resume OR better still the user should explicitly specify the runmodes thro the commandline.

+The above caution is mainly applicable when only client is being restarted.
+However if even the server side ucast program is being restarted along with all the clients, then one can run the clients with --runmodes 6 (or even 7 will do, as server pi logic will automatically send out mcast_stop if the client hasn't sent any PIReq packets in a given time).

+Ideal case usage
+'''''''''''''''''
 With this ideally, in the normal case, when starting the program on powering on, the runmodes should be specified as 7 or not specified at-all, in which case again it defaults to 7.
 This is equivalent to run all modes/phases.